cfengine/documentation/resources/additional-topics/devops.markdown

 best practices (e.g. ITIL, COBIT, etc) tend to over bureaucratize change, leading to unnecessary overhead which frustrates agile companies.

-To be confident and efficient (`less haste more speed'), there needs to be a model for the system that everyone agrees on.
+To be confident and efficient (_less haste more speed_), there needs to be a model for the system that everyone agrees on.
 Models compress information and cache understanding, meaning we have less to talk about1.
 Finally, models allow us to make predictions, so they aid understanding and help us to avoid mistake.